Daer7/SADM/README.md

-# Statistical Analysis of Data - a project in `jupyter-notebook`.
+# Statistical Analysis of Data.
+A project in `jupyter-notebook`.